patrickstowell/PHY303-Lectures/_sources/phy303-unit3-shellmodel-and-spin.md

 ##### Electric Quadrupole Moments

 As nuclei are charged then if this charge is not spherically distributed we might expect to measure a non-zero Electric Quadrupole Moment (we cover EQM later).
 For a shell model those nuclei with closed shells should be spherically symmetric and have no EQM.
-For nuclei that do not have a closed shell we indeed see large EQM.
+For nuclei that do not have a closed shell we indeed see large EQMs.

-In the plot below the EQM have been normalized to the size and charge of each nucleus and these so called Reduced Quadrupole Moments are plotted agains the number of protons or neutrons - depending upon which is odd.
+In the plot below the EQM have been normalized to the size and charge of each nucleus and these so called Reduced Quadrupole Moments are plotted against the number of protons or neutrons - depending upon which is odd.
 Some EQM are very large, suggesting shapes which are strongly non-spherical.